MotusWTS/motusClient/inst/doc/upstream_api.md

    batches_for_receiver (deviceID, batchID, authToken)

-       - deviceID: integer motus device ID, e.g. as returned by receivers_for_project
+       - deviceID: integer; motus device ID, e.g. as returned by receivers_for_project
-       - batchID: integer largest batchID we already have for this project
+       - batchID: integer; largest batchID we already have for this project
        - authToken: authorization token returned by authenticate_user

       e.g.